artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 Just upload one of those files using FTP and reboot your console.
 Don't forget also to change "Console type" in hakchi2, select foreign "Original 30 games", and sync if you want to get foreign games too, not only foreign GUI.

 But what if you want to use a Famicom Mini in NES Mini's interface language?
-Actually it's very simple to do.
+Actually, it's very simple to do.
 You need to:

 * Overmount "**/usr/share/clover-ui/resources/scripts/system.lua**" file using the same file from a NES Mini, it will enable the language selection dialog and icon
 * Overmount the whole "**/usr/share/clover-ui/resources/strings**" folder, which contains strings for all languages (BTW, you can edit them too if you want)